wnelis/RFXcom/README.md

   20201124 065202 mqtt rsp <b'monzm;\x02\x01\x00\x00'>
 ```

 Note that if no response is received from the transceiver within 3.5 seconds, a 'negative acknowledge' (NAK) is generated.
-The content of this NAK is `b'\x02\x01\x00\x02'`
+The content of this NAK is `b'\x02\x01\x00\x02'`, in which the sequence number is set to the sequence number in the command.

 The typical flow of events for a source of commands is to subscribe to topic 'rfxcom/response', send a command, including it's identifier, to topic 'rfxcom/command' and wait for a response.
 If a response comes in with another identifier, it will be silently ignored.
 If a response comes in with the correct identifier, the identifier is stripped and the response is acted upon.
 (This method looks like Ethernet: a packet with a destination address matching the address of the network interface is accepted, a packet with another (unicast) destination address is silently ignored.)